USDA-MNSU-CS-PROJECTS/segmentation-Fall2025/README.md

    pip install -r requirements.txt
    ```

+> [!WARNING]
-**⚠️ WARNING 1:** Try not to push up or commit any .nd2 or .tiff images, this may break the repository.
-Instead, just run things locally and use the pipeline in any future work (pipeline
+> Try not to push up or commit any .nd2 or .tiff images, this may break the repository.
+Instead, just run things locally and use the pipeline in any future work

-work in progress)
+> [!WARNING]

-**⚠️ WARNING 2:** Also please do not push up the pipeline_config.json file if you make changes there, also do not push up the data.yaml file that may be changed when running the pipeline with the yolo_data_yaml_generator.py
+> Also please do not push up the pipeline_config.json file if you make changes there, also do not push up the data.yaml file that may be changed when running the pipeline with the yolo_data_yaml_generator.py

 2. **Add Images**: Place your `.nd2` files into: `src/data/nd2_images/input_images`